Aditya17-ai/maid4you/README.md

 npm start
 ```

-**MaidService** - Making household services accessible, reliable, and convenient for everyone.
+**Maid4You** - Making household services accessible, reliable, and convenient for everyone.